 A third category of payments that are paid to injured workers under California law is permanent disability benefits.
 If you're determined to be permanently unable to return to the job that you had held prior to your injuries, or you have any impairment that remains (the doctor doesn't think you'll recover further in the next year), you are entitled to a weekly permanent disability benefit.

 Your permanent disability benefit is significantly less than the temporary disability benefit.
 As with temporary disability payments, you are entitled to two-thirds of your average weekly wage, up to a maximum, but the weekly maximum is much lower for permanent disability payments.
 The maximum rates that apply to your injury depend on what percentage of permanent disability the doctor gives you.
 In 2016, the maximum is $290 per week.
 Depending on the seriousness of your injuries, you will receive the weekly payment for permanent disability for anywhere from three to 99 weeks.
 The length of time is determined by the percentage of your permanent disability.

 If you settle your workers' comp claim so that all of your weekly permanent disability payments are rolled in to a lump sum, you can also ask for anticipated future medical payments, in case you’ll need surgery, prescription medicine, or doctors' visits.

 If your employer doesn't offer you modified or alternative work, and you don't return to work for your employer within 60 days of being cut off temporary disability, you are eligible for the supplemental job displacement benefit, which used to be called vocational rehabilitation retraining.
 This benefit consists of a voucher for education-related training.
-Depending on your percentage of permanent disability, the voucher is worth from $4,000 to $10,000, and can be spent on tuition, books, and school fees.
+The voucher is worth $6,000 and can be spent on tuition, books, and school fees.